History of circumcision: Hellenistic world

 According to Hodges, ancient Greek aesthetics of the human form considered circumcision a mutilation of a previously perfectly shaped organ.
 Greek artwork of the period portrayed penises as covered by the foreskin (sometimes in exquisite detail), except in the portrayal of satyrs, lechers, and barbarians.
-This dislike of the appearance of the circumcised penis led to a decline in the incidence of circumcision among many peoples that had previously practiced it throughout Hellenistic times.
+Negative evaluations of the aesthetic outcome of the procedure may have led to a decline in the incidence of circumcision among many peoples that had previously practiced it throughout Hellenistic times.

 In Egypt, only the priestly caste retained circumcision, and by the 2nd century, the only circumcising groups in the Roman Empire were Jews, Samaritans, Jewish Christians, Egyptian priests, and the Nabatean Arabs.
 Circumcision was sufficiently rare among non-Jews that being circumcised was considered conclusive evidence of Judaism (or Early Christianity and others derogatorily called Judaizers) in Roman courts—Suetonius in Domitian 12.2 described a court proceeding (from "my youth") in which a ninety-year-old man was stripped naked before the court to determine whether he was evading the head tax placed on Jews and Judaizers.

 Cultural pressures to circumcise operated throughout the Hellenistic world: when the Judean king John Hyrcanus conquered the Idumeans, he forced them to become circumcised and convert to Judaism, but their ancestors the Edomites had practiced circumcision in pre-Hellenistic times.

 Some Jews tried to hide their circumcision status, as told in 1 Maccabees.
 This was mainly for social and economic benefits and also so that they could exercise in gymnasiums and compete in sporting events.
 Techniques for restoring the appearance of an uncircumcised penis were known by the 2nd century BCE.
 In one such technique, a copper weight (called the Judeum pondum) was hung from the remnants of the circumcised foreskin until, in time, they became sufficiently stretched to cover the glans.
-The 1st-century writer Celsus described two surgical techniques for foreskin restoration in his medical treatise De Medicina.
+The 1st-century writer Aulus Cornelius Celsus described two surgical techniques for foreskin restoration in his medical treatise De Medicina.
 In one of these, the skin of the penile shaft was loosened by cutting in around the base of the glans.
 The skin was then stretched over the glans and allowed to heal, giving the appearance of an uncircumcised penis.
 This was possible because the Abrahamic covenant of circumcision defined in the Bible was a relatively minor circumcision; named milah, this involved cutting off the foreskin that extended beyond the glans.
 Jewish religious writers denounced such practices as abrogating the covenant of Abraham in 1 Maccabees and the Talmud.
 During the 2nd century, the procedure of circumcision changed in order to become irreversible.